 - 2 eggs

 - 1/2 teaspoon cream of tartar

-- Preheat oven to 325 degrees F. Line two 12-cup muffin pans with cupcake liners.
+- MAKE THE CRUST FIRST: Preheat oven to 325 degrees F. Line two 12-cup muffin pans with cupcake liners.

-- In a medium bow, mix together crumbs and sugar.
+- In a medium bowl, mix together crumbs and sugar.
 Add melted butter until well blended and no dry crumbs remain.

 - Place 1 tablespoon of the mixture into each liner.
 Press the crumbs flat into the liner using the bottom of a small glass.
 Sprinkle about 2 teaspoons of chocolate over each crust.
 (Reserve remaining graham cracker crumbs and chopped chocolate to top the cupcakes before baking.)